 Upon written or oral request, we will provide to you, without charge, a copy of any or all of the documents that are incorporated by reference into this prospectus but not delivered with the prospectus, including exhibits which are specifically incorporated by reference into such documents.
 Requests should be directed to: Gevo, Inc., Attention: Investor Relations, 345 Inverness Drive South, Building C, Suite 310, Englewood, Colorado, 80112, telephone (303) 858-8358.

-Common Stock Units Consisting of One Share of Common Stock and A Warrant to Purchase of a Share of Common Stock
+18,525,000 Common Stock Units Consisting of One Share of Common Stock and A Warrant to Purchase One Share of Common Stock

-PROSPECTUS
+PROSPECTUS SUPPLEMENT

-December , 2013
+December 11, 2013